madsrhea/madsrhea/README.md

-‣ call me mads / winnie / whatever&nbsp;&nbsp;--&nbsp;&nbsp;any / all
+‣ call me mads / winnie -- use any pronouns